Xpktro/contest-scorer/README.md

 - `default`: Sorts contestants by score.
 - `validStations`: Breaks ties by the number of valid stations contacted (more is better).
 - `minimumTime`: Breaks ties by the time span between first and last contact (less is better).

+### Caveat: minimumContacts rules

+The contest scorer supports two separate `minimumContacts` rules that work at different levels:

+1. **Validation minimumContacts**: Applied during validation to remove entire participants who don't appear in enough logs
+2. **Scoring minimumContacts**: Applied during scoring to prevent individual contacts from awarding points if the contacted station doesn't appear in enough logs

+#### Appearance Counting Logic

+Both rules use the same appearance counting logic:

+- A station gets **one appearance** per submitted log, regardless of how many times it appears in that log
+- For example, if OA4T contacts OA4P five times in their log, OA4P still only gets 1 appearance from OA4T's log
+- Appearances are counted across all submitted logs to determine total appearances

 ### Output Format